Code-Institute-Submissions/Monkees-website-1/README.md

 Deployment
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.
+The website was deployed on github pages. before deployment it was checked localy, od on c9 ide.
+You can run code locally by double cliking on main.html

 Credits
 Content
-The text for section History was copied from the Wikipedia article Z Media
+The text for section History was copied from the Wikipedia article The_Monkees Media
 The photos used in this site were obtained from Code Institute github, pixabay.com and google search engine.